Relative completed cohomologies and modular symbols: Introduction

-where $K$ runs over all neat open compact subgroups of $\mathsf G(\A)^\natural$, and the homomorphisms defining the direct limit are the pull back maps.
-Here the subscript ``$\Phi$" indicates a support condition for the cohomology group (see Sections \ref{phicon} and \ref{asphi}).
-We know that $\oH_\Phi^i(\mathsf G, V)$ is naturally an admissible smooth representation of $\mathsf G(\A)^\natural$ over $E$ (see Example \ref{exampleg0}).

-For each smooth representation $J$ of $\mathsf G(\A)^\natural$ over a field of characteristic zero, write for its formal completion, where $K$ runs over all open compact subgroups of $\mathsf G(\A)^\natural$, and the implicit homomorphism defining the inverse limit are the averaging projections.
-Here and henceforth, unless otherwise specified, superscript groups and Lie algebras indicate the space of invariant vectors in a representation, and subscript groups and Lie algebras indicate the space of co-invariant vectors in a representation.
-The space $\widehat J$ is naturally a (non-necessarily smooth) representation of $\mathsf G(\A)^\natural$ which contains $J$ as a subrepresentation.
-See \cite[Section 6.3]{Be} for more details.
+When $\CG$ is totally disconnected, for every smooth representation $J$ of $\CG$ over a field of characteristic zero, write for its formal completion, where $\CK$ runs over all open compact subgroups of $\CG$, and the implicit homomorphisms defining the inverse limit are the averaging projections.
+See \cite[Section 6.3]{Be87} for more details.
+This is a (non-necessarily smooth) representation of $\CG$ which contains $J$ as a subrepresentation.